Those who are working in agriculture and farming have sick days too. But, as a rule, farm workers get Agricultural Sick Pay (ASP) instead of SSP.

 The agricultural sick pay scheme governs the rules on paid leave for agricultural workers.
 But, there are key differences between ASP and SSP.

-An Example: You need to have worked for at least one year with your employer to get ASP.
-The period worked also determines how long agricultural workers get paid when they are taking sick leave.
+An Example: You need to have worked for at least one (1) year with your employer to get ASP.
+The period worked would also determine how long agricultural workers get paid when they are taking sick leave.

 If you qualify for ASP you get paid the Agricultural Minimum Wage.
 The ASP sickness benefit will include any Statutory Sick Pay that you may also have entitlement to.